By Lance Hill and Kevin De Santiago

 All imported mirlitons will sprout and send up a shoot, but most imported mirlitons will not flower and set fruit.
 We have received reports of this problem from hundreds of growers over the years, and I had the same disappointing experience when I tried to use imported mirlitons to grow a vine.

 Second, even if you could grow an imported mirliton, you may introduce new diseases that have devastated mirlitons elsewhere.
 Local mirliton varieties that are adapted to conditions in the U.S. have been grown for over two centuries in Louisiana and California.
 These were originally brought from low-altitude coastal areas in the Caribbean and Central America.
-In horticulture, these local varieties are called landraces— a cultivars that growers have improved by traditional agricultural methods.
-The Louisiana heirloom mirliton is the U.S. mirliton landrace that has adapted to the regional climate, diseases, and pests because generations of gardeners learned by trial and error.
+In horticulture, these local varieties are called landraces— cultivars that growers have improved by traditional agricultural methods.
+The Louisiana heirloom mirliton is the U.S. mirliton landrace that has adapted to the regional climate, diseases, and pests through generations of trial and error.
 They are a reliable and healthy variety.

-But they are vulnerable to new diseases.
-Many mirliton diseases have not reached the U.S, and some, like the destructive Chayote Mosaic Virus (CMV), are transmitted inside infected mirliton fruit without any sign of infection (seedborne and sapborne diseases).
-If you purchase an infected imported mirlitons that carries the disease and then plant it, you may spread the disease to the Louisiana heirloom mirlitons.
+But they are vulnerable to new diseases from imported chayote sold as produce in grocery stores.
+Although no new mirliton diseases have been discovered in the U.S.A., it’s a widespread problem with other imported seeds, such as Tomato brown rugose fruit virus (ToBRFV) in tomatoes.
+The recently discovered Chayote Mosaic Virus (CMV) can be transmitted inside infected mirliton fruit without any sign of infection (seedborne and sapborne diseases).
+If you purchase infected imported mirlitons that carry the disease and then plant them, you may spread the disease to the Louisiana heirloom mirlitons.
 There is no cure for CMV, and you can potentially destroy all U.S. varieties.
-In Brazil, scientists have recently discovered new fungi that cause anthracnose disease in mirlitons, which is also soilborne and sapborne, meaning that the imported chayote can spread new diseases if planted.
+Read about CMV here.